rajivsam/content_r2ds/about.markdown

    3. Predictive Analytics
    4. Prescriptive Analytics
    5. Cognitive Analytics
-   see {%cite janev2020knowledge %}[Chapter 1, section 6.2] for more details.
+   , please see {%cite janev2020knowledge %}[Chapter 1, section 6.2] for more details.
 2. Knowldege Base construction using data mining and information extraction techniques.
 Knowledge bases created this way can be used by your applications to serve your customers, users and employees better.
 3. Modelling and Data Analysis in support of application development for process automation or decision support.
 While a case study answers a specific set of questions, the product from this task is a model that is used in business operations.
 An application that dispatches tasks to an automatic workflow or to a human expert for further triaging is an example of a process automation task that can be accomplished with machine learning.
 An application to reject or approve an employee request for a particular resource is an example of a decision theoretic application.
 4. Forecasting Models